RxSwiftCommunity/RxAlamofire/README.md

 ## Requirements

-RxAlamofire requires Swift 5.0 and dedicated versions of Alamofire (4.8.2) and RxSwift (5.0.0).
+RxAlamofire requires Swift 5.1 and dedicated versions of Alamofire (5.1.0) and RxSwift (5.1.0).

+For the last Swift 5.0 support, please use RxAlamofire 5.1.0.

 For the last Swift 4.2 support, please use RxAlamofire 4.5.0.